Solidarity-CodePath/Solidarity/README.md

    * ...
 * Profile Screen
    * User can see their own profile picture or upload one in their profile, along with their name.
-   * Under this, they can see events they have recently responded to.
+   * Under this, they can see events they have created.
    * ...

 ### 3. Navigation